dart-archive/wasm/README.md

 1. Add a dependency to package `wasm` in `pubspec.yaml` and run `dart pub get`

 1. Next run `dart run wasm:setup` to build the Wasmer runtime.
+This will take a few minutes.

 1. Then add a new file `square.cc` with the following contents:

     ```c++